Governor (United States): Salary

 There have been several instances where the governor of a state has either refused their salary in its entirety or instead only taken $1.00 per year.
 Alabama Governor Robert J. Bentley refused his yearly salary of $119,950.00 until the state reached full employment.
 Michigan Governor Rick Snyder took a $1.00 yearly salary.
 Texas Governor Greg Abbott has returned his salary to the state during each year he has held office.
 During his tenure as Governor of California, Arnold Schwarzenegger also did not accept his salary of $170,000 per year.
 However, several governors instead have decided to take a reduction in their salary instead of refusing it entirely.
-New York Governor Andrew Cuomo took a 5 percent reduction in his salary in 2015, and Kentucky Governor Steve Beshear reduced his salary by 10 percent during the same year.
+New York Governor Andrew Cuomo took a 5% reduction in his salary in 2015, and Kentucky Governor Steve Beshear reduced his salary by 10% during the same year.

-Only eight states (Massachusetts, California, Illinois, New York, New Jersey, Michigan, Pennsylvania and Virginia) currently offer their governors a higher salary than the $174,000 paid to members of Congress.
+Only nine states (Massachusetts, California, Illinois, New York, New Jersey, Michigan, Pennsylvania, North Carolina, and Virginia) currently offer their governors a higher salary than the $174,000 paid to members of Congress.
 In many states, the governor is not the highest-paid state employee; most often, that distinction is held by the head football or men's basketball coach at a major state university.

+State governor salaries by state

+This table listed below displays the gubernatorial salary by state as of the most recent year data is available.
+This includes the money that is allocated towards their salary whether or not a state governor decides to take that salary or not.
+The Governor of Maine was the lowest paid governor being paid $70,000 in 2023 while the highest paid state Governor was the Governor of New York who was paid $250,000 in 2023.